ttiemann/car-audio-receiver/README.md

    ```bash
    sudo ./install.sh
    ```
-8. The script will create a `wpa_supplicant.conf` file in the SD card's boot partition, which configures the Raspberry Pi to automatically connect to the specified Wi-Fi network on first boot, install Shairport Sync (AirPlay) and Bluetooth audio packages, configure Bluetooth auto-pairing, and enable HiFiBerry DAC+ Zero.
+8. The script will create a `wpa_supplicant.conf` file in the SD card's boot partition, which configures the Raspberry Pi to automatically connect to the specified Wi-Fi network on first boot, install Shairport Sync (AirPlay) and Bluetooth audio packages, configure Bluetooth auto-pairing with the device name "CarPiAudio", and enable HiFiBerry DAC+ Zero.
 9. Reboot your Raspberry Pi.
 It will automatically connect to the Wi-Fi network `CarPiAudio` and be ready to receive AirPlay and Bluetooth audio.
 10. The device will be discoverable as "CarPiAudio" for Bluetooth pairing from your phone or other devices.
 11. Default SSH credentials for Raspberry Pi OS Lite: